 By making seemingly ordinary steps, we can build an extraordinary road

 There are so many people and organizations I could thank for helping me make all of this and much more to come – possible!
 The list would be very long, and I know they did not do it for the laurels!
 What makes me truly happy is the fact that, in this short period, I have managed to meet the minds that think or at least dream alike.
 And that by doing seemingly ordinary daily steps we can build an extraordinary road.

-Before 2017 big adventure, my travels to thirty world countries mainly included business trips (be it for my jobs of the cultural producer or journalist) OR rare holidays (when I would be removing myself away from the stress of the home-based work).
+Before the 2017 big adventure, my travels to thirty world countries mainly included business trips (be it for my jobs as a cultural producer or journalist) OR rare holidays (when I would be removing myself away from the stress of home-based work).
 When I decided that the matter of stress could be taken under my control, approaching the sustainability of the long-term traveling, that supports the work one enjoys, became an easier task.
 Believing in one’s own capacities provides the security that any path one decides to explore, even if it might be utterly unknown, will have to be rewarding.
 Or at least educational.
 And that is already a reward!

 After I finish my radio documentary in January, I will probably fly shortly to Rome.
-I have never visited the Italian capital before, but this time my primary motivation is obtaining the visa for Ethiopia.
+I have never visited the Italian capital before, but this time my primary motivation is obtaining a visa for Ethiopia.
 I plan to fly there in February and explore it for several months.
 It will be my first trip to Africa, and I am really looking forward to it!

 May you all have a great 2018!